 - DONATING to the conservation easement, supported by Colorado Open Lands and matched by Larimer County.
 Our goal is $150,000.
 Direct donation available at Colorado Open Lands.

 About Jodar Farms:

-Jodar Farms is a family-run farm owned by Aaron Rice that is dedicated to producing wholesome, nutrient-rich foods.
+Jodar Farms is a family-run farm owned by Aaron and Ria Rice that is dedicated to producing wholesome, nutrient-rich foods.
 Established in 2009, they believe in raising their animals with all natural growing practices and they strongly believe that animals should experience the things in life that make us all happy… warm sunshine, green grass and cool breezes.

 Along with producing healthy animals, they believe that people should know the whole truth about what they are eating.
 Complete records of where the animals came from, how they are raised and where they are processed are readily available.
 By keeping their CSA members informed, they believe they will be able to make better decisions about the food they feed their families.